-This is a great way to monetise a blog, especially if you post lots of information about products and/or services that you use and some blogs can make in excess of £100,000 a year just from affiliate sales.
+This is a great way to monetize a blog, especially if you post lots of information about products and/or services that you use and some blogs can make in excess of £100,000 a year just from affiliate sales.

 Digital products usually have higher commissions and can range from 20% to 200%+ depending on the product.
-Some monthly paid digital product commissions can also be recurring, which means you get a commissions for every month that the customer is using that service, which is one of the best ways to make money in my opinion from blogging.
+Some monthly paid digital product commissions can also be recurring, which means you get a commission for every month that the customer is using that service, which is one of the best ways to make money in my opinion from blogging.

-You do want to be selective with the products that you promote as you are effectively endorsing the product and if it is rubbish, it is your reputation that can suffer and that is why I only partner up with companies whose product I have either personally used or I have tested and think it is good.
+You do want to be selective with the products that you promote as you are effectively endorsing the product and if it is rubbish, it is your reputation that can suffer and that is why I only partner up with companies whose products I have either personally used or I have tested and think it is good.

 #3 Sell Your Own Products

-Rather than promote other peoples products, you could create and sell your own and this could be Physical and/or Digital products.
+Rather than promote other people’s products, you could create and sell your own and this could be Physical and/or Digital products.

-To do this though, you will need to add an ecommerce element to your store and this can be done directly through WordPress using something like Ecwid or you can create a complete stand alone store using something like ShopWired or EKM (this can be done on a subdomain of your main site).
+To do this though, you will need to add an ecommerce element to your store and this can be done directly through WordPress using something like Ecwid or you can create a complete stand-alone store using something like ShopWired or EKM (this can be done on a subdomain of your main site).

 I’m impressed if you read through all of this and got to the end!